PSG complete €50m signing of Icardi from Inter | Goal.com

 PSG complete €50m signing of Icardi from Inter

-Paris Saint-Germain have completed the full purchase of Mauro Icardi, with Inter receiving €50 million (£45m/$56m) plus an additional €8m in bonuses for the Argentine striker.
+Paris Saint-Germain have completed the permanent signing of Mauro Icardi, with Inter receiving €50 million (£45m/$56m) plus an additional €8m (£7m/$9m) in bonuses for the Argentine striker.

 Icardi, who had been on loan at Parc des Princes since the start of the 2019-20 season, has put pen to paper on a four-year deal, tying him to the French capital club until 2024.